 From 2011 to 2016, he served as the Lt.
 Governor of Colorado and as the Executive Director of the Colorado Department of Higher Education.
 During his time as Lt.
 Governor, Garcia focused on increasing equity in outcomes for all students, particularly those from low income backgrounds and communities of color.
 For nearly a decade, Garcia served as President at both a four-year and two-year institution.
 From 2006 to 2010, he was President of Colorado State University-Pueblo, which was named the 2008 Outstanding Member Institution by the Hispanic Association of Colleges and Universities.
 Under his leadership, CSU-P saw enrollment increase dramatically, as well as, public-private partnerships and private funding.
 Garcia also raised private funds to build a stadium and start a football program that won the NCAA Division II National Championship in its 7th year in existence.

 From 2001 to 2006, Garcia was President of Pikes Peak Community College, Colorado’s second largest community college.
 During his time at PPCC, he was twice recognized as President of the Year by Colorado students and several minority and student focused organizations, such as the NAACP and Phi Theta Kappa.

 Garcia’s previous public service positions included serving as a member of the Cabinet of Governor Roy Romer and as a White House appointee under President Bill Clinton.
 He was the first Hispanic partner in the 100-year history of Denver based Holme Roberts & Owen where he focused on public education law.

 Garcia earned his Juris Doctorate (1983) and completed the John F. Kennedy School of Government program at Harvard University, and received his Bachelor of Science in International Business (1979) from University of Colorado at Boulder.

-Garcia has four grown children and is married to Dr. Claire Oberon Garcia, an English professor at Colorado College.
+Garcia has four grown children and is married to Dr. Claire Oberon Garcia, the Dean of Faculty at Colorado College.